cpldcpu/neural-network-visualizer/README.md

-# A Neural Network Visualizer
+# Neural Network Visualizer

 Online version **[here](https://cpldcpu.github.io/neural-network-visualizer/)**.

 This is a simple neural network visualizer.
-It began its life as a Claude Artifact and was completed with the "Copilot Edits" interface, which was released only yesterday.
-Very few lines were written by hand, which is a great testament to the advances in GenAI up to today (2024-Nov-30).
-Compare this to the beginnings of LLMs when they struggled to [synthesize a simple CPU in HDL](https://github.com/cpldcpu/LLM_HDL_Design).
+It began as a Claude Artifact and was completed with the "Copilot Edits" interface, released only yesterday.
+Very few lines were written by hand, showcasing the advances in GenAI up to today (2024-Nov-30).
+Compare this to the early days of LLMs when they struggled to [synthesize a simple CPU in HDL](https://github.com/cpldcpu/LLM_HDL_Design).

+## Features

-What is special about it?
-It looks nice and provides an intuitive way of visualizing the power of even very simple multi-layer perceptrons.
-You can draw an 8x8 pixel image, while the connections and neuron activations are updated in real time.
+Why is it special?
+This app provides an intuitive way to visualize the power of simple multi-layer perceptrons.
+You can draw an 8x8 pixel image, and the connections and neuron activations update in real time.

 The network model is a simple multi-layer perceptron with 64 input neurons (8x8), two hidden layers with 10 neurons each, and between 4 and 10 output neurons.
-Four models are provided that are trained on different subsets of the MNIST dataset.
-`model3` is a binary network (BitNet) that is trained using Quantization Aware Training (QAT).
+Four models are provided, trained on different subsets of the MNIST dataset. `model3` is a binary network (BitNet) trained using Quantization Aware Training (QAT).

 [![NN Visualizer](screenshot.png)](https://cpldcpu.github.io/neural-network-visualizer/)

 ## How to Use

-Draw a digit on the 8x8 pixel canvas and watch how the neuron activations propagate through the network.
-The network is updated in real time as you draw.
-The thickness of the lines between the neurons indicates the product of weight and activation.
+Draw a digit on the 8x8 pixel canvas and watch the neuron activations propagate through the network in real time.
+The thickness of the lines between neurons indicates the product of weight and activation.
 Blue lines indicate positive weights, and red lines indicate negative weights.
 A fuel gauge next to each neuron indicates the activation level.

-'Clear' clears the canvas.
-The model selector allows you to pick one of four models.
-'Load weights' allows you to load custom models in JSON format.
+- `Clear`: Clears the canvas.
+- `Model selector`: Pick one of four models.
+- `Load weights`: Load custom models in JSON format.

-The 'Connection threshold' slider allows you to adjust the threshold for displaying connections, limiting the display to only the most salient connections.
+- The `Connection threshold` slider: Adjust the threshold for displaying connections, limiting the display to the most salient connections.

-'Center input' toggles automatic centering of the input image.
-Centering improves the accuracy of the network as the MNIST dataset consists of centered images, and the inductive properties of the MLP architecture are rather limited otherwise.
+- `Center input`: Toggles automatic centering of the input image.
+Centering improves network accuracy as the MNIST dataset consists of centered images, and the inductive properties of the MLP architecture are limited otherwise.

 ## Neural Network and Training

-The training code (python) can be found in the `train` directory.
+The training code (Python) can be found in the `train` directory.
 The training run is configured directly in the `trainmnist.py` script.

 ```python